 Plagiarism, cheating and collusion

 Your attention is drawn to the seriousness of plagiarism.
-Below is an example of the form which you will be required to complete at registration.
+Below is an example of the declaration to which you will be required to agree each year.

 "In formal examinations and all assessed work prescribed in degree, diploma and certificate regulations, candidates should take care to acknowledge the work and opinions of others and avoid any appearance of representing them as their own.
 Unacknowledged quotations or close paraphrasing of other people's writing, amounting to the presentation of other persons' thoughts or writings as one's own, is plagiarism and will be penalised.
 In extreme cases, plagiarism may be classed as a dishonest practice under Section IV, 5(a)(x) of the General Regulations and may lead to expulsion."